How easy is it to drive a narrowboat?

 Can I fish?

-You can fish from the boat (a licence is required which is available from any post office) or online from www.environment-agency.gov.uk/homeandleisure/recreation/fishing.You can bring your own equipment or we will loan you a rod and accessories free of charge.
+You can fish from the boat (a licence is required which is available from any post office) or online from www.environment-agency.gov.uk/homeandleisure/recreation/fishing.You can bring your own equipment and accessories.
 Please do not use live bait on the boat.
 Closed fishing season is from March to June.

 Do I need a boating licence?

-Our boats are licenced to cruise the River Wey.
+Our boat is licenced to cruise the River Wey.
 Please let us know if you intend to explore other waterways and we can advise on whether additional licences are required.

 What about insurance?